onnx/onnx/docs/OnnxReleases.md

 ### NOTES:
 * Once the packages are uploaded to PyPI, **you cannot overwrite it on the same PyPI instance**.
   * Please make sure everything is good on TestPyPI before uploading to PyPI**
-* PyPI has seperate logins, passwords, and API tokens from TestPyPI but the process is the same.
+* PyPI has separate logins, passwords, and API tokens from TestPyPI but the process is the same.
 An ONNX PyPI owner will need to grant access, etc.

 Follow the **Wheels** and **Source Distribution** steps in [Upload release candidate toTestPyPI](#Upload-release-candidate-to-TestPyPI) above with the following changes:
 * Create a new API token of onnx scope for uploading onnx wheel in your [PyPI account](https://pypi.org/manage/account) (**API tokens** section).